About Our Research > A Typical Visit

 give you a call or send you an email, describe the particular study

-in detail, and see if you might be interested in scheduling a 30-minute
+in detail, and see if you might be interested in scheduling an

 appointment.
+Appointments generally last 30 minutes to 1 hour.
 We schedule appointments at your convenience, between

 9 a.m. and 6 p.m., and weekend appointments are also possible.
 Siblings